Wynd-Lab/wynd-electron-launcher/README.md

   * default: null
   * description: add node exe to run the process (only work if wpt.path is set)

+* connection_timeout:

+  * required: false
+  * value: integer
+  * default: 10
+  * description: set the timeout for the connection with wpt

+* creation_timeout:

+  * required: false
+  * value: integer
+  * default: 30
+  * description: set the timeout for the creation of wpt process

 4. [http]

 * enable: